 \begin{proof} Let $\h$ be a Lie subalgebra in $\g$.
 We write $\g = \h \oplus V$, where $V$ is orthogonal complement to $\h$.
 Since $\g$ is simple, the adjoint representation $ad_\g (\h)$ restricted to $V$ is nontrivial.
 Taking into account the de Rham decomposition theorem, we conclude that $M^n$ cannot have a holonomy group $H$ strictly smaller than $Ad(\g)$ unless $H = Id$.
 Hence $M^n$ must be either irreducible and locally symmetric, or flat.
 Taking into account Theorem \ref{3para} we conclude that, if $M^n$ is locally symmetric, then it is of type I or IV.
 This completes the proof of Theorem \ref{tor}. \end{proof}

 \begin{remark} 1.
-A complete description of algebraic types of $PSU(3)$-structures is given in Witt's Ph.D.
-Thesis \cite{Witt2004}.
-In \cite{Puhle2010} Puhle studies the algebraic types of $PSU(3)$-structures in greater detail.\\ 2.
+A complete list of algebraic types of $PSU(3)$-structures is given in Witt's Ph.D.
+Thesis \cite{Witt2004}, but Witt studied only $PSU(3)$-structures corresponding to a harmonic form $\om_{\su(3)}$.
+In \cite{Puhle2010} Puhle studied a large class of algebraic types of $PSU(3)$-structures in great detail.\\ 2.
 We could extend many results in this section to the case of simple noncompact Lie group, using the theory of real representation of semisimple Lie algebras \cite{Onishik2004}. \end{remark}